Russo-Circassian War: End of the war

 In March 1864, a surrounded Circassian army refused to surrender and committed mass suicide.
-Around the same time, a final battle took place in Qbaada in 1864 between the Circassian army of 20,000 men and women, consisting of local villagers and militia as well as tribal horsemen and a Russian army of 100,000 men, consisting of Cossack and Russian horsemen, infantry and artillery.
+Around the same time, a final battle took place in Qbaada between the Circassian army of 20,000 men and women, consisting of local villagers and militia as well as tribal horsemen, and a Russian army of 100,000 men, consisting of Cossack and Russian horsemen, infantry, and artillery.
 The Russian forces advanced from four sides.
 Circassian forces tried to break the line, but many were hit by Russian artillery and infantry before they managed to reach the front.
 The remaining fighters continued to fight as militants and were soon defeated.
-The Russian army began celebrating victory on the corpses, and a military-religious parade was held, as 100 Circassian warriors were publicly mutilated in a public execution in order to establish authority.

-The Russian army began raiding and burning Circassian villages, destroying fields to prevent return, cutting down trees, and driving the people to the Black Sea coast, the soldiers used many methods to kill or terrorize the Cirassian people.
+The Russian army began celebrating victory on the corpses, and a military-religious parade was held, as 100 Circassian warriors were publicly mutilated in a public execution to establish authority.
+The Russian army began raiding and burning Circassian villages, destroying fields to prevent return, cutting down trees, and driving the people to the Black Sea coast.

-After 101 years of resistance, all of Circassia fell into Russian hands.
-The only exception, the Hakuchey, who lived in the mountainous regions, continued their resistance until the 1870s.
+After 101 years of resistance, essentially all of Circassia fell into Russian hands; the only exception were the Hakuchey, who lived in the mountainous regions and continued their resistance until the 1870s.